 Manual and Instrument Release Techniques

 Acitve Release Technique (ART) and Graston Technique (Instrument Release) are soft tissue and movement based techniques using either the hands, ART, or an instrument, Graston.
-These techniques are used at Frontline Chiropractic to treat overuse injuries and chronic dysfunction.
+These techniques are used Frontline Spine & Sport to treat overuse injuries and chronic dysfunction.

 Overuse injuries occur to the soft tissue in many different ways, including acute pulls, tears, and collisions, to prolonged position, like sitting at a desk all day.
 All of this leads to a lack of oxygen to the involved structures.
 As a result, the body will cause dense, fibrotic (scar-like) tissue to the affected areas, known as adhesion.
 Adhesion prevents the affected area from proper movement and function.
 Sometimes nerves can also be entrapped and cause pain, numbness, and weakness.